Southern California Ending Disparities in CKD Leadership Summit

 • Wellness organizations

-• Review clinical and financial evidence associated with improved CKD testing and recognition to leverage the argument for inclusion to Medi-Cal
+• Review the clinical and financial evidence associated with CKD under-recognition and management.

 • Background: During the Bay Area summit, stakeholders highlighted the challenges of the current quality improvement landscape in health care.
 Efforts to improve quality have resulted in a large number of quality measures, which stretch the capacity and bandwidth of care providers.
 Attempts to streamline quality measures have been helpful to reduce competing priorities, but can make it difficult to bring visibility and focus into areas like CKD that are not explicitly called out on current measure sets (despite having impacts on outcomes of current measures).
 There are also issues with reimbursement and payment models, especially in FQHC and safety net settings, that can make it difficult to appropriately address the underlying patient needs that can impact quality improvement outcomes.
 Attendees will discuss these challenges and opportunities and work to find tangible solutions to address these challenges, and generate a state level payer roadmap.